omhole8296/SnakeGame/README.md

-Snake Game using python. used librarys like turtle and random.
+Snake Game using python. used libraries like turtle and random.